Updates: August 2024

 Ownership clauses in terms of services

-Generative AI tool agreements may contain provisions allowing the AI vendor to reuse input data to refine their system.
+Generative AI tool agreements may contain provisions allowing the AI vendor to reuse input data to refine its system.

 Additionally, some agreements note that the AI provider and vendor retains ownership of the output data.